nus-cs2103-AY2425S1/tp/docs/index.md

 ![Ui](images/Ui.png)

-**TechConnect helps elps users access company information and contacts, aiding in job discovery in the tech industry.**
+**TechConnect helps users access company information and contacts, aiding in job discovery in the tech industry.**
 While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

 - If you are interested in using TechConnect, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).